 In addition, the Company enters into commitments to pay contingent consideration related to certain of its acquisitions.
-At March 31, 2015, the Company had one remaining commitment for contingent consideration, related to its acquisition of Protego in 2006.
-Under the terms of the acquisition agreement, the Company is obligated to pay the partners that sold Protego 90% of the return proceeds and performance fees received from Protego's investment in the general partner of the Discovery Fund.
+At June 30, 2015, the Company had a remaining commitment for contingent consideration related to its acquisition of Protego in 2006, as well as commitments related to its acquisition of a boutique advisory business in 2014 and its acquisition of Kuna & Co.
+KG in July 2015.

+Under the terms of the acquisition agreement for Protego, the Company is obligated to pay the partners that sold Protego 90% of the return proceeds and performance fees received from Protego's investment in the general partner of the Discovery Fund.
 During 2014, the Company received distributions from Discovery Americas Associated L.P., the general partner of the Discovery Fund.
-Accordingly, as of March 31, 2015, the Company recorded Goodwill of \$1,913 pursuant to this agreement.
-The carrying value of the Company's investment in the Discovery Fund is \$3,454 at March 31, 2015.
+Accordingly, as of June 30, 2015, the Company recorded Goodwill of \$1,862 pursuant to this agreement.
+The carrying value of the Company's investment in the Discovery Fund is \$3,711 at June 30, 2015.
 See Note 8 for further information.

-In 2014, Evercore Partners Services East L.L.C. ("East"), a wholly-owned subsidiary of the Company, increased its line of credit from First Republic Bank to an aggregate principal amount of up to \$50,000, to be used for working capital and other corporate activities, including, but not limited to, the repurchase of the Company's stock from time to time.
+On June 26, 2015, Evercore Partners Services East L.L.C. ("East"), a wholly-owned subsidiary of the Company, increased its line of credit from First Republic Bank to an aggregate principal amount of up to \$75,000, to be used for working capital and other corporate activities, including, but not limited to, the repurchase of the Company's stock from time to time.
 This facility is secured by (i) cash and cash equivalents of East held in a designated account with First Republic Bank, (ii) certain of East's intercompany receivables and (iii) third party accounts receivable of EGL.
-Drawings under this facility bear interest at the prime rate and the maturity date is June 27, 2015.
-The Company drew down \$45,000 on this facility on February 5, 2015.
-The amount may be settled, at the Company's option, at any time prior to the maturity date.
+Drawings under this facility bear interest at the prime rate.
+The facility was renewed on June 26, 2015 and the maturity date was extended to June 27, 2016.
+The Company drew down \$45,000 on this facility on February 5, 2015, which was repaid as of June 30, 2015.

 During the first quarter of 2015, in conjunction with the Company entering into a strategic alliance with Luminis Partners ("Luminis"), the Company committed to loan Luminis \$5,500.
-The Company paid Luminis \$3,500 pursuant to the loan agreement during the three months ended March 31, 2015, which is included within Other Assets on the Company's Condensed Consolidated Statement of Financial Condition, with the remaining \$2,000 due from the Company on demand.
+The Company paid Luminis \$3,500 pursuant to the loan agreement during the six months ended June 30, 2015, which is included within Other Assets on the Company's Unaudited Condensed Consolidated Statement of Financial Condition as of June 30, 2015, with the remaining \$2,000 due from the Company on demand.
 The Company may acquire a 20% interest in Luminis in 2017.